etcadinfinitum/autotuner/index.md

 |--------------------------------------------------------------------------------|
 | Figure 1: Overlap-Add Algorithm Visualization (source: https://upload.wikimedia.org/wikipedia/commons/1/10/Gain_oa_method.png) |

-TODO: citable source is needed; also, diagram of this process would be useful.

-NOTE: Course concepts and algorithms covered by the project.
-This section is the core justification that this project should result in a good grade for you.

 ## Design

 To isolate the processing and transformation of a signal, and the parameters